 This backup does NOT include:

-- LookML files.
-LookML files which have been commited and pushed to production will be stored in the source repository (usually GitHub).
+- LookML files and LookML dashboards.
+LookML files which have been committed and pushed to production will be stored in the source repository (usually GitHub).
 LookML files which have not been pushed are stored only on the Looker host’s local filesystem.